This page contains extra utility programs for Poker Mavens. These are compiled Windows applications ready to use.

 Click the "Export" button to create a CSV (comma separated value) text file of the report output.
 It can then be imported into any spreadsheet program.

 This program allows you to view multiple event log files and apply numerous filters to isolate only the events that you are interested in.
 Log files can be loaded directly from the local file system or remotely via the API.
-Download PMEView101.zip and unzip into any folder.
+Download PMEView105.zip and unzip into any folder.
 No installer is included.
 Just launch EViewer.exe to start the 32-bit version or EViewer64.exe for the 64-bit version.

 The main window displays a list of event records just as you would see from the Logs tab in the server console of Poker Mavens.
 However this utility has the ability to display events across multiple days and apply filters.
 Click the Select Files button to start.

 Use the Local Event Files tab to load log files if they are on the same computer.
 Click the Select Folder button to specify the folder where your event files are stored.
 A list of EventLog*.txt files in that folder will be displayed in the list below.
 Select the files that you want to view and then click Ok.

 Use the Remote Event Files tab to load log files using the Poker Mavens API.
 Your site must be online to use this option.
 Enter your site's IP address, file port number, API path, and API password in the spaces provided and then click the Get List button to see the list of available event log files.
 Select the files that you want to view and then click Ok.